How We Help

 Counseling offers an opportunity to talk to someone who will listen without criticism, and who will keep what you say confidential.
 Coming to counselling does not mean that you are 'crazy', rather that you have decided to explore new ways of dealing with what life is offering you.

 A counselling session may last up to an hour.
 Sometimes one session is all that is required, some people come for more regular sessions and sometimes they may have long periods between sessions.
-You can email the Service Support Team to make an appointment or to discuss your support options or call on 07 571 3346.
+You can email the Service Support Team to arrange an appointment or to discuss your support options or call on 07 571 3346.

 A donation of $10 per session is requested for this service and there are evening appointments available as well as day time.